 (2) Policy for credit limits and allocation of capital for risk exposure When conducting derivative transactions, Japan Post Bank assigns obligor ratings to all counterparties and provides credit limits in accordance with the rating of each counterparty.
-These limits are monitored dance with the rating of each counterparty.
 These limits are monitored on a daily basis.
 In addition, the credit balance calculation method for credit risk management was changed from the current exposure method to SA-CCR as of March 31, 2022.